 Show Notes

-In this episode of PaperCast Base by Base, we explore In developing neural progenitors PCM1 localizes to the mother centrosome and to Notch ligand-containing endosomes, promoting Par-3/dynein assembly and Rab5-to-Rab11 trafficking to bias posterior-directed endosome segregation and preserve progenitor fate
+Zhao X et al., Nature Communications - In developing neural progenitors PCM1 localizes to the mother centrosome and to Notch ligand-containing endosomes, promoting Par-3/dynein assembly and Rab5-to-Rab11 trafficking to bias posterior-directed endosome segregation and preserve progenitor fate.
+Key terms: PCM1, centrosome asymmetry, endosome dynamics, radial glia progenitors, Notch signaling.

 Study Highlights: